HannulaTero/GML_MLP_simple/README.md

 Array and Grid are different how they store and calculate weights.
 Mini is similiar to Array, but it's more simplified.

-Uses Mean Squared Error as cost function.
 Uses Tanh as activation function.

 Included learning methods:
  - Stochastic Gradient Descent.
+Uses backpropagation, and batch size can be 1 or more.
+Uses Mean Squared Error as cost function.
  - Genetic Algorithm.

-SGD uses backpropagation, and batch size can be 1 or more.

-Genetic Algorithm is just one simple way of implementing it.
+One simple way of implementing it.
 It includes 1) Selection, 2) Offsprings, 3) Mutations.